-Office Hours: Zoom meeting by request during summer Email: ZPei@uttyler.edu (the best way to contact me)
+Email: ZPei@uttyler.edu (the best way to contact me)

 Preferred Form of Communication: Email.
-It is the responsibility of the student to regularly check the announcements and their Patriot e-mail account.
+It is the responsibility of the student to regularly

-Email subject should begin with "MARK 3325.460".
+Email subject should begin with "MARK 3325.001".
 Email with the right format can expect response within 24 hours